MishaHusiuk/remote-contoller/README.md

         - login page translations
         - warning on the login page
         - custom domain
+    - Infrastructure automation
+        - GitHub Pull-Request action to build docker container and publish it to registry
+        - GitHub manual-trigger action to deploy docker container to EC2
+        - Cron job to re-generate certificate each N amount of time
+        - Add Terraform config to provision infrastructure (EC2 instance)
+        - GitHub manual-trigger action to deploy terraform infrastructure
 - Misc
     - Show disconnect button when connection is established instead of Connect - done
     - UI display what is the name of currently connected computer - done